Summit, a supermarket continually evolving in line with customer’s tastes and lifestyles

 Creative approaches to product and store development

-"To Make supermarket shopping in Japan enjoyable" is Summit's business vision as of FY2017.
+"To Make supermarkets in Japan enjoyable" is Summit's business vision from FY2017.
 The aim is to remain a popular supermarket supported by customers by changing product lineups, presentation methods, and store designs as needed to keep up with changes in people's tastes and lifestyles as well as the competitive environment.

 A key idea is making maximum use of the advantages that come with being a member of the Sumitomo Corporation Group.
 The functions and established track record of our Real Estate Division can be leveraged to further improve property development, and collaboration in food procurement can be pursued with the Food & Agriculture Business Division.
 Tapping into the characteristics unique to the Sumitomo Corporation Group, which encompasses numerous Group companies that directly interact with consumers, Summit will continue growing alongside its fellow Group members.

-Summit established Kawasaki Shiohama Process Center in December 2018 in collaboration with SC Foods Co., Ltd. This food processing facility is aimed at strengthening Summit stores’ meat and “sozai” dish sections and improving their services by streamlining store operations in meat section, in anticipation of difficulties in recruiting staff at Summit stores due to labor shortages in the future.
+Summit established the Kawasaki Shiohama Process Center in December 2018 in collaboration with SC Foods Co., Ltd. This food processing facility is intended to bolster Summit stores' meat and "sozai" dish sections and improve their service provision by streamlining in-store operations in the meat section in anticipation of future staffing difficulties at Summit stores due to labor shortages.